 This is because many customer interactions still take place over the phone, and many clients are still open to cold calls.

-- B2B sellers should contact prospective buyers directly.
-More than half of decision-makers prefer to be contacted by phone.
+- More than half of decision-makers prefer to be contacted by phone.

-- In case your team never makes follow-up calls, reconsider your strategy: 80% of sales need five follow-up calls in order to make a prospect a lead.
+- In case your team never makes follow-up calls, reconsider your strategy: 80% of sales need five follow-up calls in order to turn a prospect into a lead.

 - Cold calls are more effective at certain times of the day.
 The best time to qualify leads via cold calls is between 4 and 5 p.m. or 11 a.m. and 12 p.m.